wp-plugins/sidebar-manager-light/readme.txt

 Once created all custom sidebars will be available in Appearance -> Widgets.
 You can drop any number of widgets in any of your custom sidebars.
 They work exacly the same way as the default once.

 Add as many sidebars (widget areas) as you need.
 Creating sidebars (widget areas) is unlimited.

+WMPL plugin support so you can display sidebars and widgets based on language.

+Sidebars can be displayed based on User role too.

 Upgrade to the full version of [Sidebar and Widget Manager](http://otwthemes.com/product/sidebar-widget-manager-for-wordpress/?utm_source=wp.org&utm_medium=page&utm_content=upgrade&utm_campaign=sml) |
 [Demo site](http://otwthemes.com/demos/1ts/?item=Sidebar%20Widget%20Manager&utm_source=wp.org&utm_medium=page&utm_content=upgrade&utm_campaign=sml) |